justcatthefish/ctf-writeups/2020-05-31-Pwn2win/web-watcher/README.md

 ```

-We also found another vulnerable RegExp in `Carbon Ads` package which is almost the same as the above one, shown below.
+We also found another vulnerable RegExp in `Carbon Ads` package which is almost identical to the above one, shown below.

 ```json
     "Carbon Ads": {